filipjezek/nprg045/README.md

 ## Usage

 - open the app in browser
+- select datastore to examine
 - click any neuron to reveal all connections
   - selecting more is possible with `shift` key
   - lasso is also available when dragging with `shift` key
   - hover on any node or connection to display tooltip with more info
   - hovering and selection also works in the info sidebar
+- click any analysis data structure in the top listing to load it
+  - currently supports only PerNeuronValue